-A new study published in May this year has further linked skim milk to acne.
+A new study published in May 2016 has further linked skim milk to acne.
 A controlled study was carried out with 225 participants aged 14 to 19 years, and the results show those with acne consumed significantly higher quantities of low and nonfat milk than those with clearer skin.

 It’s been known for a while that milk is laced with hormones but it’s thought that processing the milk to make it low-fat increases the levels of these spot-causing hormones.
 Now, I am—or rather was a skinny Americano kind of girl—because it’s healthier right?
 Well, actually when it comes to a drop of milk in your coffee, the difference between skimmed milk and full fat is minimal.

-A medium Americano at Costa with skimmed milk comes in at 18kcal (0.3g fat, 2.6g carbohydrate and 1.6g protein), while full fat stacks up at 27kcal (1.3g fat, 2.5g carbohydrate and 1.5g protein)—we’re talking the difference of a gram of fat, that’s nothing!
-And when I thought about it I realised I was also mainlining 0% Greek yoghurt with frozen berries like they were going out of fashion.
+A medium Americano at Costa with skimmed milk comes in at 18kcal (0.3g fat, 2.6g carbohydrate, and 1.6g protein), while full-fat stacks up at 27kcal (1.3g fat, 2.5g carbohydrate, and 1.5g protein)—we’re talking the difference of a gram of fat, that’s nothing!
+And when I thought about it I realized I was also mainlining 0% Greek yogurt with frozen berries like they were going out of fashion.
 So, I challenged myself to go full-fat for all the dairy I ate and see what happened to my skin.

 As with most things, it’s all personal.
 If you’re suffering from hormonal acne like I was, you may find going dairy-free could work better for you.
 I won’t ever give up cow’s milk in my coffee, even though that same Harvard study I quoted earlier said that if you’re a milk drinker, you have a 22% chance of blemishes.
 I always try to drink organic milk because I figure that has to be better than the alternative, and luckily with the help of a carefully edited skincare routine—that I stick with daily—it means I can tackle the odd spot that the milk slings my way.
-Keep reading for the skincare products I use on the daily.
+Here are the skincare products I use daily.

 I can't speak highly enough about this gadget!
 It really helps me to cleanse thoroughly and the gentle vibrations give my skin a good massage which I figure has to do something to aid lymphatic drainage along my jawline.
 All I know is my skin is always brighter after using this.